 Demo?
 Where’s the demo?!
 I need to sample this!

-That’s too bad, because there is no demo!
-But that’s ’cause Mack Vs. Windows does not cost anything!
+That’s too bad because there is no demo!
+But that’s ’cause Mack Vs. Windows doesn’t cost anything!
 Yeah, you read right.
 Don’t go thinking that because it is free, it couldn’t be worth much, because that is not the case.
-If you like puzzle games, and have a sense of humor, you owe it to yourself to try it.
+If you like puzzle games and have a sense of humour, you owe it to yourself to try it.
 Especially since all it will cost you is time.
-I know that for some people, time is money, but..
+I know that for some people, time is money, but still.

-While we’re on the topic of time.. this is not a long game, but by the time the credits roll, chances are you will not feel that it has overstayed its welcome or that it should have lasted longer – especially given the simple, yet fitting, plot.
+While we’re on the topic of time: this is not a long game, but by the time (hehe) the credits roll, chances are you will not feel that it has overstayed its welcome or that it should have lasted longer – especially given the simple, yet fitting, plot.

 Let’s talk puzzles then

 It’s a free, fun, and unique experience with low system requirements – what’s not to like, really?
-I was a bit sceptic when I first heard about this game.. but after playing it, I’ll gladly admit that I was wrong – this is a very enjoyable game and I don’t really have anything negative to say about it.
-There are a few features I would like to see added however, but these are minor like a windowed mode and an option to change the resolution.
+I was a bit sceptical when I first heard about this game… but after playing it, I’ll gladly admit that I was wrong – this is a very enjoyable game and I don’t really have anything negative to say about it.
+There are a few features I would like to see added, however, but these are minor like a windowed mode and an option to change the resolution.